schwayweb/dev123/README.md

 This library is tested only in Google Chrome.

 ## Description
-Hide console logs, save your logs by categories/period, protect your logs by setup a password.
+Auto hide console logs, save your logs by categories/period, protect your logs by setup a password.
 Instead *console.log("Hello");* you can use **dev123.log("Hello", "good");** and the message will be saved and displayed with green when you want to see it in console.

 ## Display logs